-- (1) Be currently operating a carshare program or will be partnering with a car share, vanpool and/or ride share business located within California. - (2) Have the following experience with e-mobility services within the San Joaquin Valley. - a.
-Experience and expertise implementing similar projects and working with CARB, local air districts, transit agencies, local governments, community groups, or other stakeholders. - b.
-Appropriate experience to perform the tasks in their areas of responsibility, and have knowledge and experience within the target communities and experience conducting community specific outreach and education.
+(1) Be currently operating a carshare program or will be partnering with a car share, vanpool and/or ride share business located within California and

+(2) hHave the following experience with e-mobility services within the San Joaquin Valley:-

+- a.
+Applicant must have eExperience and expertise implementing similar projects and working with CARB, local air districts, transit agencies, local governments, community groups, or other stakeholders. - b.
+Applicant and partners must have aAppropriate experience to perform the tasks in their areas of responsibility, and have knowledge and experience within the target communities and experience conducting community specific outreach and education. - c.
+Applicant must dDemonstrated experience and expertise to complete the tasks required to implement the project and/or has some relevant experience successfully running similar sized funding program.

+(3) Agree to a 3-year grant agreement with the District.

+(2) (4) Have an established web based/phone application for riders to make reservations and conduct payments a.
+Maintain a user-friendly reservation system that at a minimum provides telephone-based person-to-person reservation fulfillment.

+(3)(5) Have the ability to provide customer service to riders in need of assistance during reserved timeframes such as, but not limited to:

+- a.
+Roadside assistance

+- b.
+Vehicle operational questions

 - c.
-Demonstrated experience and expertise to complete the tasks required to implement the project and/or has some relevant experience successfully running similar sized funding program. - (3) Agree to a 3-year grant agreement with the District. - (4) Have an established web based/phone application for riders to make reservations and conduct payments - a.
-Maintain a user-friendly reservation system that at a minimum provides telephonebased person-to-person reservation fulfillment. - (5) Have the ability to provide customer service to riders in need of assistance during reserved timeframes such as, but not limited to: - a.
-Roadside assistance - b.
-Vehicle operational questions - c.
-Charging questions and issues - (6) Have the ability to comply with all local, state, and federal rules and regulations. - (7) Have the ability to establish secure and safe home base parking for project vehicles within the identified disadvantaged communities. - (8) Agree to comply with all requirements outlined in the General Provisions and Insurance Requirements of the District's grant agreement.
-No payments will be made under this agreement until Grantee fully complies with all insurance requirements. - (9) Have authority to make any necessary modifications to the equipment, facility, or source. - (10) Show proof of regulatory compliance and/or valid operating permit. - (11) Maintain the funded technology to manufacturer's specifications during the entire contract period. - (12) May not claim emissions reduction credits from project during the entire contract period. - (13) Comply with the District requirements during the contract period, such as monitoring and reporting requirements. - (14) If applicable, ensure permits for the equipment/source remain up-to-date and all permit requirements are met during the contract period as required by the District. - (15) Make the project available for inspection if requested by District and/or CARB staff during the contract period.
+Charging questions and issues

+(4) (6) Have the ability to comply with all local, state, and federal rules and regulations.

+(5) (7) Have the ability to establish secure and safe home base parking for project vehicles within the identified disadvantaged communities.

+(6) (8) Agree to comply with all requirements outlined in the General Provisions and Insurance Requirements outlined in from the program Request for Proposal (RFP) and the District's grant agreement, if applicant is selected as a Grantee.
+No payments will be made under this agreement until Grantee fully complies with all insurance requirements.

+(9) Have authority to make any necessary modifications to the equipment, facility, or source.

+(10) Show proof of regulatory compliance and/or valid operating permit.

+(11) Maintain the funded technology to manufacturer's specifications during the entire contract period.

+(12) May not claim emissions reduction credits from project during the entire contract period.

+(13) Comply with the District requirements during the contract period, such as monitoring and reporting requirements.

+(14) If applicable, ensure permits for the equipment/source remain up-to-date and all permit requirements are met during the contract period as required by the District.

+(15) Make the project available for inspection if requested by District and/or CARB staff during the contract period.